-As the world responded to the pandemic, many animals were stripped of their basic needs; food, shelter, and care.
-It put animals who were already in a vulnerable position – living on the streets or with a family who struggled to provide for them – in a desperate and often life-threatening position.
+As the world responds to the pandemic, many animals are stripped of their basic needs; food, shelter, and care.
+It put animals who are already vulnerable – living on the streets or with a family who struggled to provide for them – in a desperate and often life-threatening position.

-With restaurants, cafes, and food markets closed in national lockdowns, animals starved.
-Homeless animals who once relied on discarded food scraps and hand-outs from the community, struggled on the empty streets.
+As national and local lockdowns force restaurants, cafés, and food markets to close, animals starve.
+Homeless animals, who rely on discarded food scraps and hand-outs from the community, struggle on the empty streets.

-Stray animals were forced out of their normal territories in search of food, where they had to compete for the little that was left and were exposed to unfamiliar dangers.
-As a result, the number of injuries from fight wounds, uncovered wells, and plastic containers – where stray dogs often get their heads stuck – increased.
+In search of food on the empty streets, stray animals are forced out of their normal territories, where they had to compete for the little that was left and are exposed to unfamiliar dangers.
+As a result, the number of injuries from fight wounds, uncovered wells, and plastic containers – where stray dogs frequently get their heads stuck – has increased.

-Curfews and movement restrictions created problems for many charities and NGOs.
-In many places around the world, these hampered the capacity to reach animals in need and made even ordinary rescues challenging.
+Curfews and movement restrictions have created problems for many charities and NGOs.
+In many places around the world, these have hampered the capacity to reach animals in need and made even ordinary rescues challenging.

-To minimise the spread of COVID-19, many veterinary clinics closed their doors to routine check-ups and basic vet care – opening services only to emergencies.
-This delayed many animals from receiving vaccinations, sterilisation, de-worming, and more, and jeopardized the overall health of the animal population.
+To minimise the spread of COVID-19, many veterinary clinics have periodically closed their doors to routine check-ups and basic vet care – opening services only to emergencies.
+This delays many animals from receiving vaccinations, sterilisation, de-worming, and more, and jeopardizing the overall health of the animal population.

-We improvised, adapted, and overcame challenges – for animals everywhere.
+We improvise, adapt, and overcome challenges – for animals everywhere.

-Facing increased demand for veterinary treatment and care worldwide, we quickly adapted our way of working to protect animals against new threats emerging from the pandemic.
+Facing increased demand for veterinary treatment and care worldwide, we quickly adapt our way of working to protect animals against new threats emerging from the pandemic.

-Whilst other veterinary clinics and animal welfare groups had to cease operations in lockdown, our centres across India, Thailand, and Malawi were deemed essential by local governments due to the wide variety of services we offer, and as such, never closed.
-With new travel permits in hand, our mobile rescue teams continued to reach thousands of animals in their moment of need, whilst our veterinary teams took on the huge upsurge in emergencies caused by the conditions on the empty streets and the lack of open facilities to treat and care for them.
+Whilst other veterinary clinics and animal welfare groups must cease operations in lockdown, our centres across India, Thailand, and Malawi were deemed essential by local governments due to the wide variety of services we offer, and as such, continue operating where possible.
+With new travel permits in hand, our mobile rescue teams continue to reach thousands of animals in their moment of need, whilst our veterinary teams manage the huge upsurge in emergencies caused by the conditions on the empty streets and the lack of open facilities to treat and care for them.

 Lockdowns emptied many streets overnight, leaving little food for the homeless animals.
 Alongside other NGOs and volunteers, our teams in India were enlisted to form a feeding taskforce to help starving and dehydrated animals survive the ongoing pandemic.

-Our centres never closed but travel restrictions, curfews, and social distancing rules meant we had to put stringent preventive measures in place, work in new shift patterns and follow local government guidelines to continue to help animals in need.
-Without the availability of international and at times local volunteers, our permanent teams stepped up to meet the challenge head-on.
+Travel restrictions, curfews, and social distancing rules meant we have to put stringent preventive measures in place, work in new shift patterns, and follow local government guidelines to continue to help animals in need.
+With limited support from volunteers, our permanent teams step up to meet the challenge head-on.